By nature it's less hawkish than surrounding City firms, but Twobirds rules the roost when it comes to IP and tech.

 Vac schemers are automatically assessed for a training contract, and attend a short interview with a member of graduate recruitment and the training principal at the end of their placement.

 Bird & Bird doesn't have a cookie-cutter trainee type.
-In 2016 our sample of interviewees had a wide range of degrees between them – from languages to psychology to technology, to name just a few – as well a decent spread of universities, with Nottingham, Newcastle and Oxford all cropping up.
+In 2017 our sample of interviewees had a wide range of degrees between them – from languages to psychology to technology, to name just a few – as well a decent spread of universities, with Nottingham, Newcastle and Oxford all cropping up.

 That said, the usual credentials – 2:1-plus results, excellent A levels, commercial awareness and interpersonal skills – are firmly required.
 Insiders told us Bird & Bird is particularly interested in “people who are willing to engage with the firm more broadly than simply doing their work and going home.”
 At the same time, they agreed it's important for applicants to have other interests outside of law.
-“You'll find trainees here all sorts of strings to their bow,” said one.
+“You'll find trainees here with all sorts of strings to their bow,” said one.
 As such, be sure to mention in your application if you're a keen volleyballer, watercolour wizard or crochet champ.

 Trends in the technology sector